fferegrino/old-feregri.no/content/dev.to/2020-03-14-pytest-part-1.md

     return "".join(subject_parts)
 ```

-So to write a test using *pytest* is just as easy as:
+To write a test using *pytest* is just as easy as:

 ```python
 def test_get_subject():